MahdiBM/enumerator-macro/README.md

 The macro will parse your enum code, and pass different info of your enum to the mustache template renderer.
 Then you can access each case-name, case-parameters etc.. in the template, and create code based on that.

-This can automate and simplify creation of code that has a repeated pattern, for enums.

 ## How Does Mustache Templating Work?

 It's rather simple.